natcap/invest.users-guide/source/roadmap.rst

 -----------------------------
 (Tier 0)

-The InVEST marine habitat quality model allows users to assess the risk posed to coastal and marine habitats by human activities and the potential consequences of exposure for the delivery of ecosystem services and biodiversity.
+The InVEST marine habitat quality model allows users to assess the risk posed to coastal and marine habitats by human activities and the potential consequences of exposure for the delivery of environmental services and biodiversity.
 Outputs from the model are useful for understanding the relative risk of human activities and climate change on habitats within a study region and among alternative future scenarios, and for identifying which habitats are of high enough quality to provide the services people care about.

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 + Connectivity scoring: The current model allows users to score connectivity of habitat patches based on known dispersal distances.
 In future releases, the model will calculate the distance to the nearest neighboring habitat patch to improve the connectivity scoring.
 + Criterion weights in risk scoring: The current model allows users to weight exposure and consequence criteria by the quality of data that was used to determine the score (i.e. better quality data leads to more weight in the final risk score), but does not allow users to weight by relative importance to overall risk.
 In future releases, the model will allow users to up-weight criteria that they believe are more important to overall risk and down-weight criteria that they believe are less important to overall risk.

 Overlap Analysis: Fisheries (Tier O) and Recreation (Tier O)
 ------------------------------------------------------------
 (Tier 0)

 The InVEST Overlap Analysis Model was designed to produce maps that can be used to identify marine and coastal areas that are most important for human use.
 The model produces a map of hotspots for human activities (e.g., fishing activity/fishing grounds, various recreational activities) across as many human uses as the users chooses to include.
 Outputs can be used to help decision-makers weigh potential conflicts between sectors of spatially-explicit management options that may involve new activities or infrastructure.

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 + Functionality for raster inputs: The current model accepts point and polygon data but not raster inputs.
 We anticipate that users working with fisheries data, in particular, may have raster data that they would like to use as model inputs.
 Future releases will accommodate use of raster data.
 + Output options - absolute values:  The current model calculates and Importance Score based on input of where human uses occur and, optionally, their relative weighting.
 Users can base these weights on a variety of metrics, including catch and revenue, but the outputs are still scaled to a score, not an absolute value.
 In future releases, users will have the option to output Importance Scores and absolute values.

 Additional models under development